DevC-Kingston/team3/README.md

 **Team Members**: Our team members are Alexia Grant, Alluta Peters, Thorn Lewars, Javian Campbell, Jhordaine Gordon

 ## Inspiration
-Most of our group members have been a victim of a fake social media page and have had issues finding the correct forms or having the pages removed in a timely manner.
+Most of our group members have been a victims of  fake social media pages and have had issues finding the correct forms or having the pages removed in a timely manner.
 We were excited to build a chatbot that would make the process of reporting issues on social media pages a lot easier.